Some believe that suicide is the most selfish act an individual commits, causing extreme emotional pain and distress to those left behind.

 Studies conducted by researchers across the world have demonstrated that treating mental illness with either medication or psychotherapy effectively reduces suicide rates, the NIMH states.

 The key for counselors and therapists, therefore, is to provide the right type of treatment, the type of treatment that effectively targets the distorted thinking, and the reasons for that distorted thinking, that lead to suicide.
 The key is to uncover suicide ideation – which patients often try to hide – and help patients realize that these thoughts are not logical, reasonable, or justified.
 These thoughts are part of a larger problem with distorted or dysfunctional thoughts in general.
-However, therapists are able to help patients examine these irrational thoughts, and also provide an effective therapeutic relationship that could prevent a suicide attempt. (see article on Suicide Counselor)
+However, therapists are able to help patients examine these irrational thoughts, and also provide an effective therapeutic relationship that could prevent a suicide attempt.
+For more information refer to suicide counselor.

 For those who do consider suicide, studies have pointed out that a combination of therapies and counseling interventions are required.